 Grand Junction Field Office – Insects & Diseases

-If your questions cannot be resolved with the information provided, please contact the district office.
-Foresters are available for site visits to look at specific insect or disease concerns on your property.
+If your questions cannot be resolved with the information provided, please contact your local field office.
+Foresters are available for to discuss specific insect or disease concerns on your property.
 Samples of the problem also can be sent to our state entomologist in Fort Collins for further investigation.

 Common Local Insects and Diseases

-The 2020 Report on the Health of Colorado’s Forests (7 MB PDF) is available online.
-The report provides an overview of insect and disease conditions in all of the state’s forests.
+The Annual Forest Health Report provides an overview of insect and disease conditions in all of the state’s forests.